Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 in this direction following recent specifications
 like [[!MPEGCMAF]] and HLS  [[!RFC8216]].

-[=CMAF Ingest=] assumes ingest to an active Receiving entity, such as a packager or active origin server.
-However, it can also be used for simple transport of media to an archive, as the combination of CMAF header and CMAF fragments will result in a valid archived CMAF track file when an ingest is stored on disk by a receiving entity.
+[=CMAF ingest=] assumes ingest to an active Receiving entity, such as a packager or active origin server.
+However, it can also be used for simple transport of media to an archive, as the combination of CMAF header and CMAF fragments will result in a valid archived CMAF track file when an ingest is stored on disk by the receiving entity.

-CMAF Ingest advances over the ingest
+[=CMAF ingest=] advances over the ingest
 part of the Smooth ingest protocol [=MS-SSTR=] by only using
 standardized media container formats and boxes based on [[!ISOBMFF]] and [[!MPEGCMAF]].

 Many new techologies like MPEG HEVC, AV1, HDR have CMAF bindings.
 Using CMAF will make it easier to adopt such technogies.
-This project started as multi vendor interop project, some discussions on the early development of the specification have been documentedin  [=fmp4git=].
+This project started as a multi vendor interop project, some discussions on the early development of the specification have been documentedin  [=fmp4git=].